 Two of the most recent standouts at Arkansas were Sebastian Cappelen and Taylor Moore.
 Both players earned multiple All-American honors and started their pro careers just weeks after competing in the NCAA Championship.
 Cappelen won his first professional event at the 2014 Air Capital Classic on the Web.com Tour, while Moore won his fifth start on PGA Tour Canada at the 2016 Staal Foundation Open and earned exemption to make his debut on the PGA Tour the following week at the 2016 RBC Canadian Open.

 Lais’ time as a student-athlete at Arkansas has not only paid dividends on the course, but also in the classroom.
-Arkansas has had no less than four players on the SEC Spring Academic Honor Roll during each of the last seven years, while also placing 14 guys on the SEC First-Year Academic Honor Roll during that span.
+Arkansas has had no less than four players on the SEC Spring Academic Honor Roll during each of the last eight years, while also placing 14 guys on the SEC First-Year Academic Honor Roll during that span.

 From 2008-10, Lais helped guide the Denver program to 11 top-five tournament finishes as well as an NCAA Regional appearance in 2009.
 He coached senior Espen Kofstad to the NCAA Championships as an individual, while Kofstad’s play also earned him PING All-Region honorable mention honors.
 Kofstad and Daniel Wax each earned Summit League All-Conference recognition and All-Region honors in 2009.